pkerpedjiev/emptypipes/_posts/2016-03-04-isochrone-driving-map.md

 Whatever the case, the places that are most interesting are always those that are also most familiar.
 For this reason, I've provided overlays for most major cities around the world.
-The map currently shows Vienna (where I currently reside), but clicking any of the links below will open a map for that particular city.
+The map currently shows Vienna, but clicking any of the links below will open a map for that particular city.
 The travel times were obtained using GraphHopper and OpenStreetMap data so don't be surprised if they differ from those of Google maps.

 <div id="isochroneDrivingMap" style="height: 400px; width: 550px;"></div>
 <div id="isochroneDrivingMapLegend" style="height: 40px; width: 550px;"></div>